-When you play with a ferret, it’s plain to see just how interactive they are with people.
-They have super social natures, playing, running, jumping, and getting into all sorts of trouble with playmates and people alike.
+When you interact with a ferret, it’s easy to see just how lively they are.
+They have super social natures and like playing, running, jumping, and getting into all sorts of trouble with human and animal playmates alike.

-But just how smart are they?
-Studies say they can give your dogs and cats a run for their money.
-So what are the details of how the rank?
+So, just how smart are they?
+Studies say that in terms of intelligence, ferrets can give dogs and cats a run for their money!
+But what are the details of how they rank?
 Let’s dig in.

 How Smart Are Ferrets?

 Ferrets are brilliant creatures with excellent problem-solving skills.
 They can quickly figure out concepts with little effort, impressing researchers.
-While they might not fall on the top 10 most intelligent animals on earth, they are still exceptional pets with big personalities.
+While they might not be among the top 10 most intelligent animals on Earth, they are still exceptional pets with big personalities.

-If you’ve ever met a ferret before, you know just how interactive they are.
-It’s like they are drawn to people, even to strangers.
-Ferrets are playful, inquisitive, and fun-loving, so it should come as no surprise you have a little weaselly genius on your hands.
+If you’ve ever met a ferret, you know just how interactive they are.
+It’s like they are drawn to people, even strangers.
+Ferrets are playful, inquisitive, and fun loving, so it should come as no surprise that you have a little weaselly genius on your hands.

 How Do They Rank?

-When experts test an animal’s intelligence, they usually go on a few different categories.
+When experts test an animal’s intelligence, they typically use a few different categories.

 Are Ferrets Trainable?

 One common misconception about ferrets is that they are not trainable.
-That is absolutely not true.
-You can train a ferret the same way you can train a dog or within reason, of course.
-However, they learn in their own language.
+That is absolutely not true!
+You can train a ferret the same way that you can train a dog—within reason, of course.
+Ferrets learn in their own language.

-You can train your ferrets to use a litter box.
-Most of the time, pet shops will keep litter boxes in the container with the ferret.
-So the chances that they’re already litter trained are pretty high in many cases.
+For one thing, you can train your ferrets to use a litter box.
+In fact, most of the time, pet shops will keep a litter box in the container with the ferret.
+So, the chances that your newly acquired ferret is already litter trained are quite high in many cases.

 You can also train your ferrets to do all kinds of fun tricks.

-Since your ferret is just as smart, you can take a few minutes out of your day to teach them a thing or two.
-There are plenty of tutorials, or you can find a method that works best with your ferret at home.
+Since your ferret is so smart, take a few minutes out of your day to teach them a thing or two, like how to roll over or come when called.
+There are plenty of tutorials out there, or you can find a method that works best with your ferret at home.

-Ferrets are remarkably social creatures who are quite capable of bonding with owners.
-The more time you spend with them, the more they get used to your voice, scent, and spirit.
+Ferrets are remarkably social creatures that are quite capable of bonding with their owners.
+The more time you spend with them, the more accustomed they get to your voice, scent, and spirit.
 You can form a strong connection easily with one or multiple ferrets.

-As far as smaller caged pets are concerned, ferrets are ranked among the most social of all.
-However, because of their inclination to play rough, they work best with older children above six years of age.
+As far as smaller caged pets are concerned, ferrets are ranked among the most social.
+However, due to their inclination to play rough, they are better for older children above 6 years of age.

 Ferrets & Destruction

-If you have a ferret and know there’s much more going on upstairs than first meets the eye—you are right.
-These creatures rank close to dogs and cats, showing promising brainpower.
+If you own a ferret and have always thought that they had more going on upstairs than meets the eye, you are right!
+These critters rank close to dogs and cats in intelligence, showing incredible brainpower.

-Of course, that can make them somewhat mischievous, getting into all sorts of trouble.
-But they are very bonded with owners and other pets, making them perfect additions to just about any home—permitting you can protect your assets.
+Of course, that can make them somewhat mischievous, and they will get into all sorts of trouble.
+Still, they bond closely with owners and other pets, making them perfect additions to just about any home—permitting that you can protect your assets!

 Featured Image Credit: christels, pixabay